MirageNet/Mirage/doc/docs/guides/bit-packing/bit-count.md

 The bit count of Integer based fields can be set using the [BitCountAttribute](/docs/reference/Mirage.Serialization/BitCountAttribute).

 This will truncate the bits so that only the small bits are sent.
-There is no range checking for values using BitCount, so value that are too big or negative will not be unpacked correctly
+There is no range checking for values using BitCount, so the value that is too big or negative will not be unpacked correctly

 This means that `BitCount` should not be used with values that can be negative because this data will be lost.
 If you do need to send negative values then use [ZigZagEncode](/docs/guides/bit-packing/zig-zag-encode) or [BitCountFromRange](/docs/guides/bit-packing/bit-count-from-range)